Kenneth G. ValenteValente's picture

 A portion of this research was presented in January 2004 as part of Colgate University's Division of Natural Sciences & Mathematics Colloquium Series.
 Portions were also included in the program of the annual conference of the BSHS, June 2004, Liverpool.

 "Giving wings to logic: Mary Everest Boole's propagation and fulfilment of a legacy."
-British Journal for the History of Science 43 (Mar 2010): forthcoming
+British Journal for the History of Science 43.1 (2010): 49-74.

 A portion of this research was presented at Connecting Disciplines: The Sixth Joint Meeting of the BSHS, Canadian Society for the History and Philosophy of Science, and HSS, July 2008, Keble College, Oxford.

 "Alan Turning: Reflecting on the Life, Work, and Popular Representations of a Queer Mathematician."
-Mathematics and Popular Culture.
+Mathematics in Popular Culture: Appearances in Film, Fiction, Games, Television and Other Media.
 Ed.
 Jessica and Elizabeth Sklar.
-Jefferson, NC: McFarland, forthcoming.
+Jefferson, NC: McFarland, 2012.

 The fourth dimension in theosophical and esoteric discourses, 1870-1920.
-In review.
+Manuscript.

 Promoting and contesting the 'New Infinite' in spiritual contexts, 1880-1920.
 In progress.